freddycansic/TSP-Visualisation/README.md

 ## Usage
 Download the [TravellingSalesman.jar](https://github.com/freddycansic/TSP-Visualisation/releases/download/v1.0.0/TravellingSalesman.jar) file on the newest release.

 Make sure Java 8 is installed on your machine:

     java -version
-If not install using your local package manager, e.g:
+If not, install java using your local package manager, e.g:

     sudo apt install openjdk-8-jre
 If you are running a version of Java later than 8 then you must downgrade your current installation